sourachakra/SCoSPARC/README.md

 Please move all datasets to the 'datasets' directory and update the paths accordingly in both the training and testing scripts.

 ## Training
   Please run 'train.py' to train the stage 1 sub-network of our model.
+The model checkpoints will be saved in the "checkpoints" directory.

 ## Inference
   Please run 'test.py' to generate CoSOD predictions on the test datasets.
-The model predictions will be saved in the "Predictions" directory.
+The model predictions will be saved in the "predictions" directory.

   The model_DUTS_Cls_only.pt is the checkpoint for the Stage 1 sub-network, which was trained on the DUTS Class dataset (dataset number "2") as referenced in Table 2 of the main paper.
 Checkpoints for models trained on other datasets will be made available soon.
 You can also train and save the model checkpoints on training datasets you wish.